michaelenger/gifff/README.md

 ## TODO

 * Add reading a config file from `~/.giphy` directory
-* Fetch latest featured gifs if no query paramater is passed
 * Keep a cache of previously used gifs and avoid duplicates
 * Allow for outputting a different quality URL